4 min read

 LASER KISS CUTTING

 Laser kiss cutting uses a weakened laser to make shallow cuts in a material.
-Because the laser's actual power is adjustable, its beam's strength can be lowered, so it doesn't cut all the way through.
+Because the laser's actual power is adjustable, the beam strength can be lowered so it doesn't cut all the way through.

 While kiss cutting can be an excellent die cutting method to boost project efficiency, it will not be simple for every project or material.